 According to Building Advisor, fees and permits for a new home construction can range upwards of $10,000, so be sure to take that into consideration.
 Also, if a home is a long distance away from utility lines, there may be a hefty fee to extend the utilities to your new home.

 Extra site improvement costs can make or break a new home construction project.

 Neighborhood, Association and Municipal restrictions also play a role in deciding where to build your new home construction project.
 There are often requirements related to minimum and maximum home sizes.
 Styles of homes can also be restricted.
 Material requirements may impact your costs.
 Exterior stone and siding are two items that are controlled by neighborhood associations.

-Not sure where to start?
+Not sure where to start on finding the right lot for your new home construction project?
 Ask an experienced Great Midwest Bank Loan Officer for some direction on a qualified Real Estate Agent or Builder to point you in the right direction.
-But most important, be patient.
+But most importantly, be patient.
 With a somewhat limited supply of lot inventory on the market, it may take some time to get your dream lot for that dream home.